6 Sustainable Alternatives That Can Replace Your Bathroom Shelf Products

 Using tools from natural materials like wood and bamboo makes recycling much easier, of course.

 In the end, sustainable alternatives are available for many of the products we use every day.
-By making small changes in our choices, we can collectively make a big difference for the environment.
+By making rather small changes in our choices, such as using an eco friendly toilet paper, we can collectively make a big difference for the environment.
 Do your research and find what works best for you and your family!